New techniques for bounding stabilizer rank: Motivation behind stabilizer rank

 The celebrated Gottesman-Knill theorem states that a circuit as in \eqref{eq:basiccircuit} where $U$ is a Clifford unitary can be simulated efficiently if the input state is a stabilizer state ${\sigma \in \Sp(\V_k)}$.

 \begin{theorem}[Gottesman, Knill~\cite{Gottesman:1998hu}] Let $\sigma$ be a $k$-qubit stabilizer state specified by $k$ independent Paulis that stabilize it.
-A quantum circuit $U$ composed only from Clifford gates acting on $\sigma$ followed by measurements in the computational basis can be efficiently simulated both strongly and weakly.
+A quantum circuit $U$ composed only from Clifford gates acting on $\sigma$ followed by measuring an output register consisting of $m \leq k$ qubits in the computational basis can be efficiently simulated both strongly and weakly.
 More precisely, the complexity of simulating the quantum computation scales quadratically in the number of qubits and linearly in the number of Clifford gates and measurements that are applied. \end{theorem}

 A proof of Theorem~\ref{thm:gotknilthm} can be found in~\cite[Section 10.5.4]{nielsen00}.
 We mention that one essentially has to update the Pauli stabilizers gate-by-gate, which yields $k$ independent Paulis stabilizing $U\sigma$.
-One can read in detail in~\cite[Section 10.5.3]{nielsen00} how one can then efficiently obtain the outcome probabilities from this.
+One can read in detail in~\cite[Section 10.5.3]{nielsen00} how one can then efficiently obtain the outcome probabilities from this. \replacement{It is also worth mentioning that the theorem holds more generally if we measure any observable from the Pauli group, not only for measuring in the computational basis.}

 Note that if a quantum state $\sigma \in \Sp(\V_k)$ is stabilized by a Pauli unitary $P$, all states of the form $e^{i \theta} \sigma$ for $\theta \in \mathbb{R}$ are also stabilized by $P$.
 While a global phase does not influence the outcome probabilities of computational basis measurements, it changes the amplitudes of the state.
 This means that Theorem~\ref{thm:gotknilthm} as stated above does not let us calculate amplitudes but only outcome probabilities.
 In~\cite{Bravyilowrankstabdecpmps}, the authors describe a way of keeping track of the global phase: They define a classical data format for stabilizer states which they call the \textit{$CH$-form}.
 We now briefly describe their approach and refer to~\cite{Bravyilowrankstabdecpmps} for more details.
 Another in-depth discussion can be found in~\cite[Section 2.1.4]{hammam} from where we also borrow our notation.
 Essentially, one can show that every stabilizer state $\sigma$ is of the form